tiborepcek/tvnviewer-helper/README.md

 1. If password is needed, encrypt it first using `crypt_tool_for_tvnviewer_helper.au3` file.
 1. Run `tvnviewer_helper.au3` file and connect by double click a list item or single click the button below.
 1. The connection is established by calling `tvnviewer.exe` file (download it from [this link](https://www.tightvnc.com/download-old.php) - viewer executable) from the current working directory of the `tvnviewer_helper.au3` file, providing IP address and password via command line interface.

+## How to run

+Donwload [latest release](https://github.com/tiborepcek/tvnviewer-helper/releases/) and follow the instructions.

 ## To do